WEIGHTED BLANKETS FOR THE ELDERLY

 Yorkville Weighted Blankets are designed to provide calming sensory therapy for any age and have proven to be a popular sleeping aid for the elderly.
 Originally made for children and adults with autism and anxiety, Yorkville Blankets became very popular with older men and women who had difficulty relaxing and sleeping.
 The blankets are cozy and cool, designed to be used year round with a more mature look and quality so the blanket does not look like a sensory aid and can be displayed in your home.

 Whether you are struggling with anxiety, dementia or other disorders, weighted blankets can provide calming benefits for elderly users.
-Shop our store here and feel free to reach out to us with any questions if a weighted blanket makes sense for you or a loved one – we would love to help.
+Please feel free to reach out if a weighted blanket makes sense for you or a loved one – we would love to help.

 HOW SLEEP CHANGES AS YOU AGE